 A rather ‘pleasant’ side effect of quantitative easing has been the fact that it has made it easier for the government to borrow.
 The Bank of England has become one of the principle buyers of government debt. (see: who owns government debt)

 And despite record budget deficits, bond yields have fallen to record levels.

 Recent UK Bond Yields

 Source: Bank of England – 10 year bond yields

 When quantitative easing ends, there will be no Central Bank to buy bonds.
 When quantitative easing is reversed, bonds will be sold onto the market.
 Some fear that this selling might cause the ‘bond bubble’ to burst.
 Bond prices will fall, and interest rates rise.
 This could make it very expensive for the government to finance it’s borrowing.
 Higher rates could derail the recovery.

-With very low interest rates, the annual debt interest payments is around £45bn, if interest rates rise significantly, this cost of interest payments will rise significantly.
+With very low-interest rates, the annual debt interest payments are around £45bn, if interest rates rise significantly, this cost of interest payments will rise significantly.
 This will be an unwelcome consequence of reversing quantitative easing.

 However, quantitative easing is not the only reason for low bond yields.
 Bond yields are low because in this liquidity trap, there is high demand for buying bonds. (see: reasons for falling bond yields)

 Quantitative easing should only be reversed when the economy is growing strongly.
 When the economy is growing strongly, the government will see its debt burden fall.
 However, when the economy recovers and the Central Bank reverses Q.E. interest rates will definitely rise.